-If you notice a hot spot developing, take your dog to the veterinarian, especially if it’s the first time your dog has had one.
-Without treatment of the underlying cause of the problem, the hot spots will continue to grow, and more might even appear.
+If you notice a hot spot developing, take your dog to the veterinarian, especially if it’s the first occurrence.
+Without treatment of the underlying cause of the problem, the hot spots will continue to grow and possibly spread.

-Next, the veterinarian will clean the area thoroughly and let you know if your dog needs antibiotics; he most likely will, if not to clear up an existing infection, then to stave off an impending one.
-Your vet should also advise you to apply a triple-antibiotic cream and a topical drying spray two to three times a day.
+Next, the veterinarian will clean the area thoroughly and let you know if your dog needs antibiotics; he most likely will, if not to clear up an existing infection then to stave off an impending one.
+Your vet should also advise you to apply a triple-antibiotic cream and a topical drying spray 2 to 3 times a day.

 Keep the area clean and as dry as possible.
 Bathe your dog with a soothing shampoo once a week, and apply cool compresses a few times a day; tea bags work especially well for this.
 A hydrocortisone cream can also help.

 After the hot spot heals, there is no guarantee that your dog won’t chew himself raw again.
 Instead of treating each new instance, try some of these tips to prevent more hot spots from recurring:

 - Add a fish oil or Omega-3 supplement to his food, which will improve his coat and prevent itchiness.
 After about a month, you’ll see a noticeable improvement in his fur.